-Sulaiman oftentimes took counsel with Umar bin Abdul Aziz.
-He used to say that he was not well acquainted with the working plans of the administration.
-"You should carry into effect anything you deem advisable."
-He changed the time of the prayers accordingly, from the late hours to the early hours, as in the past.
+Sulaiman often times took council with Umar bin Abdul Aziz.
+He used to say that he was not well-acquainted with the working plans of the administration.
+"You should carry into effect anything you deem advisable".
+He changed the time of the prayers, accordingly, from the late hours to the early hours as in the past.